Arden27/scoreboard/README.md

 Welcome to the **Live Football World Cup Scoreboard** library!
 This library allows you to track ongoing football matches, update scores, finish matches, and get a summary of all matches in progress, ordered according to specific criteria.

+---

+**Note**: This library is a simplified implementation intended for educational purposes and may not cover all real-world scenarios.

 ## Table of Contents

 - [Features](#features)